ImNotVarun/Being/readme.md

 ````
 npm install
 ````
-Start the server with node
+Start the server
 ````
-src/index.js
+npm start
 ````
 Access the website by navigating to URL in your web browser.
 ````